 Yes, you can use coupons at many dollar stores.
-Major chains offer their own coupons or accept manufacturer coupons — or both — as we detail in “7 Secrets to Saving More at the Dollar Store.”
+Major chains offer their own coupons or accept manufacturer coupons — or both — as we detail in “7 Ways to Save Even More at Dollar Stores.”

 So in theory, scoring freebies at the dollar store is as easy as finding $1 coupons for items sold at your favorite dollar store.

 In reality, though, that’s easier said than done.
 It requires combing through coupon websites and familiarizing yourself with the coupon policy of, and the inventory at, your local dollar store.

-She and other bloggers scour all the coupons available out there and determine which coupons are for items sold at Dollar Tree, Dollar General and Family Dollar.
+These bloggers scour all the coupons available out there and determine which coupons are for items sold at chains like Dollar Tree.
 The result, known as “coupon matchups,” is basically a list of current coupons that you can redeem at particular dollar stores.

 While the lineup varies from week to week, you can expect to find free stuff regularly.

 How it works

 The coupon-matching sites make the process simple for freebie-seeking shoppers.
-They tell you everything you need to know to cash in a dollar-store freebie, from where to find the applicable coupon to when it expires.
+They tell you everything you need to know to cash in on a dollar-store freebie, from where to find the applicable coupon to when it expires.

 The only thing you need to know in advance is where to find coupon matchups for dollar stores.
-Below we link directly to them.
+Start here:

 Each website lays out information differently.
 CouponMom.com and Moola Saving Mom have webpages dedicated to listing coupon matchups for specific dollar stores.
 The Krazy Coupon Lady highlights a variety of dollar-store deals in blog posts.

 Check out each site to determine which you prefer.

 What to do with all your freebies

 If you start using coupon matchups to get stuff for free at dollar stores, you will likely come across items that you can get for free but that you don’t personally need or want.
 If that happens, remember that dollar-store freebies are also a good way to stretch your giving dollars.